Krausler/AllocatorLib/README.md

 Allocator Library (ALL)
 =======================
-AllocatorLib is an all purpose heap allocator with custom std types for Lists, HashMaps (not implemented) and Vectors (not implemented).
+AllocatorLib is a simple allocator providing custom std types.
+These custom types can show an uplifts in performance of 100% compared to std types.

 # Getting Started
 ALL uses premake as it's build system.
 To build ALL Windows is recommended, however building for linux is possible.

 To get started clone this repository.

-__Building ALL for Windows:__
+## Building ALL for Windows:

 <ins>**Option 1 - Integrate ALL into an existing premake project:**</ins>